richardanaya/web.rs/crates/cargo-webassembly/README.md

 # cargo-webassembly

 This cargo extension is for developing front end applications in WebAssembly.
+Use it's subcommands to generate Rust projects ready to develop WebAssembly immediately, and use the tool to run a local dev server to see it while you work.

 This project is currently **beta**, but totally functional!
 Next steps include: